revosw/learnwiremod/README.md

 # learnwiremod
-A site for tutorials and reference of Wiremod
+A website for learning Wiremod